 Our Programs

-Veteran Medical Benefits Referral Service – Military personnel are twice as likely to develop ALS, so we connect veterans with ALS to local veteran advocacy agencies that can help them navigate the exceedingly complex United States Veterans Administration (VA).
-The VA provides monthly compensation, equipment, medications, grants, home health services and more to veterans with ALS, and the ALS Association of Texas can help veterans get the most out of those benefits.
+Military personnel are twice as likely to develop ALS.
+We connect veterans with ALS to local veteran advocacy agencies that help them navigate the complex United States Veterans Administration (VA).
+The VA provides monthly compensation, equipment, medications, grants, home health services and more to veterans with ALS.
+We can help veterans get the most out of those benefits.

-Caregiver Program – Being the primary caregiver for a loved one with ALS can be stressful — not only are they on-call 24/7, but they may have additional outside responsibilities, like working a full- or part-time job.
+Being the primary caregiver for a loved one with ALS can be stressful — not only are they on-call 24/7, but they may have additional outside responsibilities, like working a full- or part-time job.
 Often, caregivers are so busy supporting their loved ones that their own physical or mental health takes second priority.
 It’s important that caregivers get the support and assistance they need so they can care for their loved one to the best of their ability.
 The Caregiver Program provides caregivers with everything they need to be successful, including workshops, support groups, and connections to caregiver-specific resources.

-Bereavement Support – We provide support for those who have lost a loved one to ALS through survivor groups and referrals to appropriate community resources.
+We provide support for those who have lost a loved one to ALS through survivor groups and referrals to appropriate community resources.

 Research